-Wyndham is a City of choice for many people.
+Wyndham is a City of choice for many people - it is a vibrant mix of city, coast and country.
 It continues to be a great place to, live, work, visit and play.
 Wyndham is one of the fastest growing municipalities in Victoria, with many new residents from a wide variety of backgrounds moving to our community and calling our suburbs home.
 Over the next twenty years, an extra 217,000 people will call Wyndham home, taking the total population in 2040 to over 500,000 people.